python-attrs/attrs/docs/init.rst

 #. the *attribute* that it's validating, and finally
 #. the *value* that is passed for it.

+These values are passed as *positional arguments*, therefore their names don't matter.

 If the value does not pass the validator's standards, it just raises an appropriate exception.

    >>> @define